 There are various types of paint thinner for different kinds of paint.
 Each type of paint requires a corresponding type of thinner that can change its consistency.
 For instance, if you’re working with acrylic paint, then you should use acrylic thinner.
-A different kind of Paint thinner is used with oil based paint and so on.
+A different kind of paint thinner is used with oil-based paint, and so on.
 Note that no two thinners can be mixed together to be made compatible with a certain type of paint.

 Use different techniques for different surfaces.

 Every type of paint requires a different technique and consistency for its unique quality to actually pop.
-The application method, for instance, can make a very big difference on how the paint will look when it dries.
+The application method, for instance, can make a very big difference in how the paint will look when it dries.
 For instance, when you paint a large surface, the best way to apply paint is by using an airbrush.